ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ## License

-We decided to go ahead with and use the **MIT License**
+We decided to go ahead with and use the **MIT License**.
+The license is available in the repository.

 ## LLMs, ChatGPT, CoPilot, and others

-In the development of our project we used ChatGPT, and when we did so, we made sure to add ChatGPT as a co-author in our git commit message like so:
+In the development of our project, we used ChatGPT and when we did so, we made sure to add ChatGPT as a co-author in our git commit message like so:

 `ChatGPT <>`

 ChatGPT was very helpful when used to create simple code parts and debug some.
-On the other hand ChatGPT was not helpful with complex code questions.
+On the other hand, ChatGPT was not helpful with complex code questions.
 Therefore, we ended up finding it mostly useful for us to understand parts of the code and guide us on where to start on complex tasks.

 However, we also experienced some negatives when using ChatGPT.
-It could sometimes go in a spiral, in cases like this we would look at the slides and on the web for help.
+It could sometimes go in a spiral.
+In cases like this we would look at the slides and on the web for help.
-We also gave Gemini some use sometimes when ChatGPT was not helpful, we did however never use any of the provided code, so it never got to be a co-author.
+We also gave Google's Gemini some use sometimes when ChatGPT was not helpful.
+We did however never use any of the provided code, so it never got to be a co-author.

-For the most part the use of LLMs sped up our development, however sometimes they were sent into a spiral and hallucinated, which could confuse us more.
+For the most part, the use of LLMs sped up our development.
+However, sometimes they were sent into a spiral and hallucinated, which could confuse us more.
-So we experienced the limitations of LLMs and got to learn how to use them more efficiently.
+We experienced the limitations of LLMs and got to learn how to use them more efficiently.